marshallm94/Mastering_Software_Development_R/README.md

 R comes with a few builtin tools to help the debugging process:

-* `browser()` - an interactive debugging environment that allows you to step through code one expression at a time.
+* `browser()` - an interactive debugging environment that allows you to step through code one expression at a time. **Once you are within a "browser() window" in R, type `c` to exit and return to the normal console**.

 * `debug()/debugonce()` - a function that initiates the browser within a function.